Runaway Reptar

 "Runaway Reptar" is a TV movie initially released as the 24th and 25th episodes of the sixth season of the animated television series Rugrats, and the 118th and 119th episodes of the series overall.
-It originally aired on the television network Nickelodeon on November 27, 1999.
-The plot follows the babies watching a Reptar movie and imagining themselves as part of the story.
+It originally aired on the television network Nickelodeon on November 27, 1999, and the plot follows the babies watching a Reptar movie and imagining themselves as part of the story.
 It was directed by John Holmquist and Jim Duffy, and was the first two-part episode in the series.

 Plot summary

 Part 1

 Lou Pickles brings Tommy, Dil, Chuckie, Lil, Phil, and Angelica to a drive-in movie theater, which the babies refer to as a "parking lot movie".
 Susie and her two older brothers are also at the drive-in, with Susie talking to Angelica via a pair of walkie-talkies.
 The babies watch the film Runaway Reptar; it begins with a giant pterosaur named Dactar terrorizing Japan.
 When Reptar, instead of fighting Dactar, helps him to destroy the city, Tommy suggests they should go to "Pokyo" and figure out what's wrong with their hero.
 Tommy summons his flying "Super Secret Reptar Car"; he, Phil, Lil, and Dil, joined at the last minute by a reluctant Chuckie, climb in and fly into the movie universe through the screen.

 The town is mostly deserted, due to people fleeing the two monsters' rampage, and the babies soon find that Dactar is pursuing them.
 As Dactar tries to peck at them, they go through a tunnel so Dactar will get stuck.
 They see Reptar destroying a fire truck; convinced Reptar is too bad to redeem, Chuckie suggests a snail should be the new hero.
 He finds one, but Dil throws it away.
 Inspired by a remark from some news reporters, Tommy, Phil and Lil set a trap for Reptar with some dinosaur treats as bait; however, Reptar walks up behind them.
 Chuckie sees this and asks advice from a slug; receiving none, he hurries to push Tommy out of Reptar's way, falling into the pile of treats.